Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

-We first provide graph definitions used in our formulation, including a review of the common graph smoothness prior GLR \cite{pang17,liu17} \blue{and a notion of manifold graph} \cite{pang17}.
-We then review \blue{the definition of a planar signal in $K$-dimensional Euclidean space} and \textit{Gershgorin circle theorem} (GCT) \cite{varga04}.
+We first provide graph definitions used in our formulation, including a review of the common graph smoothness prior GLR \cite{pang17,liu17} and a notion of manifold graph \cite{pang17}.
+We then review the definition of a hyperplane in $K$-dimensional Euclidean space and \textit{Gershgorin circle theorem} (GCT) \cite{varga04}.